TeamMidnightDust/MidnightControls/CONTRIBUTING.md

 ### Git commit messages

 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-* Consider starting the commit message with an emote, emotes for your commit can be found at the [gitmoji guide](https://gitmoji.carloscuesta.me/).
 * (Not for the message) Don't forget to sign the commit.

 ### Naming convention

-Names in the code should be explicit and always in `snake_case`, `camelCase` will not be allowed.
+Names in the code should be explicit and always in `camelCase`, `snake_case` will not be allowed.
 `PascalCase` can be used for class name.

-We chose `snake_case` because it is more accessible for everyone: for people who don't speak English as their native language it is more easy to see the words when they are separated, it also allows the correct use of screen reader on the code with `snake_case` due to the absence of upper case characters.

 ### Brace placement

-Every braces should be at the end of the line of function declaration, etc...
+Every braces should be at the end of the line of function declaration, etc.
-The only exception is class declarations: braces must be on the next line.

 ### Quick note for users of the Intellij IDEA IDE